Investors hoping to maximize gains and diversify their investments are always on the lookout for low-cost options.

-Like index funds, ETFs are traded on major stock exchanges like NASDAQ or the New York Stock Exchange.
+The big difference is that ETFs are traded like stocks on major stock exchanges like NASDAQ or the New York Stock Exchange.

 This makes them easy to access and find, but also safer than many other investment options since stock exchanges are heavily regulated.

 The popularity of ETFs over the last decade cannot be overstated.
 Each year, investors pour billions of dollars into them hoping to diversify, take advantage of their low costs, and maximize returns in one fell swoop.